sc0ttj/mdsh/posts/2019/02/13/how-to-edit-existing-pages.md

 Easy.
 Simply open the relevant `.mdsh` file in a text editor, make your changes and save.

-Finally, to rebuild the new HTML file from your edited/fixed markdown, just run something like this:
+Finally, to rebuild the new HTML file from your edited/fixed markdown, just run this command:

+Example:

 ```
 ./create_page posts/2019/02/13/better-site-headers.mdsh > posts/2019/02/13/better-site-headers.html